hpjeonGIT/workshop_unit_test/x86_64_intrinsic/Readme.md

 - Testing std::vector instead of aligned_alloc
 - But the overhead of unaligned memory is very high
 - Needs to test with icpc.
 Doe icpc produce fast code even with std::vector?
+  - No. g++ produces similar binary of what icpc produces

 ## call by value vs call by reference
 - Call by value: